Image of Rainbow Colors with Bokeh Lens by Alexander Grey

 Is it safe to fully be myself here?

-Because when belonging feels uncertain, the nervous system pays attention.
+Many LGBTQ+ folx become incredibly skilled at scanning for safety and belonging because when belonging feels uncertain, the nervous system pays attention.

 One of the things I wish more adults understood is this: